-Both bread pans are non-stick which makes it easy to remove your loaf from the tin and is BPA-free so you can rest assured you are making healthy bread.
+Both bread pans are non-stick which makes it easy to remove your loaf from the tin and are BPA-free so you can rest assured you are making healthy bread.

 The paddle action is where these two machines really differ.
 The Zojirushi has a dual paddle action.
 There are not many dual paddle bread makers out there, so this definitely a unique feature of the Zojirushi Virtuoso Plus.

 The dual paddle action does a significantly better job at kneading and mixing all the ingredients in large bread pans.
 With a single paddle, you are bound to find the odd pocket of flour or unmixed ingredients.
 The dual paddle helps mix all the ingredients properly without leaving anything behind.